-How a digital experience cloud can lift your businessVegard Ottervig on
+How a digital experience cloud can lift your business

-Business is closely tied with a seamless customer journey—and in order to lift the former, you need to improve the latter.
-An experience cloud can provide the necessary boost to make this goal reality.
+A healthy business is closely aligned with a great customer journey—and in order to lift the former, you will need to improve the latter.
+A digital experience cloud can provide the necessary boost to make this goal reality.

 Managing cloud infrastructure and operations in-house allows for more complexity and more moving parts—and consequently more risk.

-A DXC is thus essentially suited to grow alongside your business—you can start small and scale as required.
-This does not only involve e.g. traffic spikes to your digital experiences, but also the addition or removal of features as you go.
+If the pricing model is right, a digital experience cloud can essentially be suited to grow alongside your business—you can start small and scale as required.
+This does not only involve e.g. traffic spikes to your digital experiences, but also storage scaling, backups, and the addition or removal of features as time goes by.

-You pay only for what you need today, but are ready to grow in an instant.
-You no longer have to carefully plan your IT infrastructure all at once, but can adapt to new opportunities as they arise.”
+You pay only for what you need, but are ready to grow.
+You no longer need to carefully plan your IT infrastructure all at once, but can adapt to new opportunities as they arise.

 The bottom line of investing in a digital experience cloud is to deliver value to your customer faster, potentially increasing the revenue for your business.